cv3/api-examples/01-intro-postman-collection/README.md

 ## Configuration / Global Variables

-It expects some global variables to be set in your active Postman environment.
+It expects some global variables to be set in Postman.
+Global variables are not tied to a Postman Collection or Environment.
+It is important to make sure these variables are NOT SHARED in any Postman exports.

 - REST_KEY
 - REST_SECRET